 Not only does fruit have a ton of vitamins, minerals and phytochemicals that work synergistically together, fruit also has fiber.
 Juice is severely lacking in fiber department, and the fiber from an orange will give you some sense of fullness while a glass of orange juice probably won’t.
 1-1/2 to 2 cups of fruit per day is the recommended daily amount by the USDA.
 So, if you’re thirsty, grab some water.
 If you want a smarter carb, munch on a piece of fruit.

 Did you know that popcorn is a whole grain?
 Instead of going for chips, go for popcorn!
 Most microwave popcorns have a lot of unnecessary ingredients, so opt instead for bagged popcorn with a minimal ingredients list.
 Popcorn, salt, oil and some flavoring such as herbs or garlic should be the only ones listed.

 It’s also super easy to make your own popcorn!
 Add 1/2 cup of kernels to a brown paper lunch bag and fold the top of the bag over tightly.
 Cook in microwave for about 2 minutes.
 Add salt and seasonings to popcorn such as garlic powder, parmesan cheese, chili powder, smoked paprika or herbs.
 Drizzle a little bit of butter or sprinkle truffle salt on your popcorn for a touch of decadence.

 Plain milk and yogurt have natural sugars called lactose, and that’s absolutely fine.
-What’s not fine is when manufacturers ADD sugar to yogurt to make it extra sweet and tasty like a dessert.
+Just be mindful of the sugar that may be added to yogurt to make it extra sweet.